hyperswine/neutron-rs/README.md

 - rei shell is the default shell for interacting with the kernel on neutron arc
 - more to come

-## TODO

-- make cargo test work on riscv and arm with a qemu runner.
-Phils got it done properly
-- maybe requires xtask to do it properly.
-Otherwise I guess `arcutils test --elf-img build/neutron_kernel` could work

 ## Layout

 - build/ -> for any temporary build files